-Glaciers were delineated from glacier complexes in the northern part of this region.
+Glacier complexes were separated into single glaciers in the northern part of the region.

 The glaciers on Melville Island (region 02.01) were represented in version 1.0 by DCW outlines and have been replaced by Canvec outlines taken from Region 03.
 DCW outlines for the Mackenzie Mountains and Selwyn Mountains (region 02-02), on the boundary between Yukon and the North West Territories, were replaced by Canvec outlines provided by M. Sharp and J.G.
 Cogley.